Most of our clients ask the same important question … How can I narrow down my 1000 pictures to only 100?

 - Around 5+ pictures

 - Around 10-20+ images (will vary according to size of wedding)

 Cutting the cake

 - 1 picture - We love to use one great picture of you two at the end of the night.

 How many images should my album have?

 Generally, our clients stay within 80-120 images for their wedding album.
 However, this can vary according to the size of your families and number of guests at your wedding.
 The more people you have to represent in your album, the more images you will have.
-When narrowing down your pictures keep in mind you don’t necessarily need 5 pictures of your Aunt Helen, use one great picture of her and Uncle Henry… then check them off your list and move on.
+When narrowing down your pictures keep in mind you don’t necessarily need 5 pictures of your Aunt Helen, use one great picture of Helen and Uncle Jack... then check them off your list and move on.

 How many images should I give to The Album Room to design my layout?

 We ask that you give us extra images to work with.
 For example if you want to keep around 100 images in your album please give us around 120-130 images.
 If you like two images that are similar and you can't choose just one then include both, we will judge which one looks best with the rest of the layout.

 Do I need to include any detail pictures?